aurorax-space/docs/README.md

-# docs
+# AuroraX documentation repository
-Documentation for AuroraX, PyAuroraX, and related projects
+Documentation for AuroraX, PyAuroraX, and related projects.